Cost of the Program

 A: The 60-hour MSCP or MACP degrees generally take about 2 years to complete with your 450 hours of required internship hours.
 The 48-hour MAMFT program generally takes about 1 ½ years to complete with your 450 hours of required internship hours.

 Q: Will the program prepare me for a doctoral program?

 A: The MSCP program is ideal in preparing you for a doctoral program.
 The thesis requirement in the MSCP allows students to develop the research foundation that doctoral programs encourage applicants to possess.
 We have had good success in placing graduates in doctoral programs.
-See the research page for more information.

 Q: Will I be eligible for licensure following my completion of the graduate programs?

 A:YES!
-The MSCP program was designed to fulfill the academic requirements for the Licensed Professional Counselor license in Oklahoma and the MAMFT program was designed to fulfill the licensing requirements for the Licensed Marital and Family Therapist license in Oklahoma.
+The MSCP and MACP programs were designed to fulfill the academic licensure requirements for the Licensed Professional Counselor in Oklahoma and the MAMFT program was designed to fulfill the academic licensing requirements for the Licensed Marital and Family Therapist in Oklahoma.
 Students may be eligible for either license from each program with some modifications.